Facebook Co-Founder “De-Friends” America

-Eduardo Saverin, Co-Founder of Facebook has officially renounced his US Citizenship, just a short time before Facebook IPO – which will likely land him billions of dollars in profit, and would have resulted in millions of dollars of capital gains taxes.
+Eduardo Saverin, Co-Founder of Facebook, made headlines in 2012 after officially renouncing his US Citizenship, just a short time before the Facebook IPO – which landed him around two dollars in profit, and which had he not taken that action, would have resulted in around US$ 700 million in capital gains taxes.

-The Former American was born in Brazil, recieved US citizenship, and attended Harvard where he met then fellow student and now Facebook CEO, Mark Zuckerberg.
+The Former American was born in Brazil, received US citizenship, and attended Harvard where he met a fellow student who is now Facebook CEO, Mark Zuckerberg.

-Eduardo’s name appeared on the list of Ex-pats who have officially renounced their U.S. citizenship.
+Eduardo’s name appeared on the list of Ex-pats who have officially renounced their U.S. citizenship for that quarter of the year.
+The list only gets bigger.

-Eduardo made the decision to finally cut the shackles from the US tax obligation when he traded his US citizenship for a passport which comes with a much greater tax proposition: Singapore.
+Eduardo made the decision to finally cut the shackles from the US tax obligation when he traded his US citizenship for a passport which comes with a much more attractive tax proposition: Singapore.
+He managed this through marriage to Elaine Andriejanssen, a Singaporean resident.

 Damnit, I hate this kid… Right place at the right time, looks like he’s still doing the same.